 - We accept two friends (depending on availability), males & females.

 - All ages are welcome but must be 18 +.

 - Learn Spanish: Chance to improve your Spanish.

 - What to bring: Ideally, walking clothes should be light and allow the body to breathe without difficulty.
 Clothing that provides sun protection is also a great idea.
-We recommend that you wear neutral colours, such as shades of beige, green or grey, and avoid strong or bright colours, such as bright orange, red or white, so as to increase the chances of observing the wildlife.
+We recommend that you wear neutral colors, such as shades of beige, green, or grey, and avoid strong or bright colors, such as bright orange, red or white, to increase the chances of observing the wildlife.